-Scott County has three regional parks, two of which have a small networks of trails for foot traffic.
-It also hosts part of the Minnesota Valley State Trail, which includes many miles of unpaved trails.
+Scott County has three parks, all of which have both paved and unpaved trails for hiking and running.
+The county also hosts part of the Minnesota Valley State Trail, which includes many miles of unpaved trails.

 Cleary Lake Regional Park (Prior Lake)